galaxyproject/training-material/topics/fair/tutorials/fair-persistent-identifiers/tutorial.md

 questions:
 - What is a persistent identifier?
 - What is the structure of identifiers?
-- Why it is important for your dataset to have an identifiers?
+- Why does your dataset need to have an identifier?
 objectives:
 - Explain the definition and importance of using identifiers.
 - Illustrate what are the persistent identifiers.